diagrid-labs/catalyst-tetris/README.md

 diagrid dev scaffold
 ```

-This results in a `dev-catalyst-tetris` file in the root of the repo.
+This results in a `dev-catalyst-tetris.yaml` file in the root of the repo.
 This file contains app connection details for the `game` and `users` services.
 Some attributes are provided such as `DAPR_API_TOKEN`, `DAPR_APP_ID`, and endpoints provided by Catalyst.

 You need to update the following attributes for both the `game` and the `users` service: